 Some printers allow multiple copies of a document to be printed as a single job.
 PaperCut NG will calculate the cost using the above rules. i.e. If a copy contains an odd number of pages, it will not apply the discount to the last page of each copy.

 7.7.
-Using filters and restrictions
+Print filters: conversions and restrictions